 That’s where 2D sketch come to your rescue.

-In the current version of 123D Design, here are the tools that allow you to sketch in 2D.
+In the current version of Tinkercad, here are the tools that allow you to sketch in 2D.

 The following tools play the same role, at the only difference that the creating process is different.

 Let’s say you want to create a rectangle using the RECTANGLE tool on the Primitives tools-bar, you will have to indicate the length and the width of the rectangle and then place it on the drawing window.